Bazaruto Archipelago Mozambique Travel Guide

 Your visit leaves an impact.
 A commitment to responsible travel ensures that impact remains positive.

-Choose lodges and tour operators engaged in marine conservation and community development initiatives.
+Choose lodges and tour operators engaged in protecting marine life and community development initiatives.

-Be mindful of water and energy usage during your stay to lessen environmental strain.
+Be conscious of your utility use usage during your stay to lessen environmental strain.

 Your everyday choices, from waste to water use, directly influence the local environment.